Summer School in Delphi

-One of the innovative characteristics of the POLITIS project is that it incorporates the perspective of third-country nationals through including them in the research structure.
+The POLITIS project incorporates the perspective of third-country nationals through including them in the research structure.
 For this reason, POLITIS recruited 70 students and young researchers from over 40 different countries around the world that are currently studying in an EU Member State.
 The objective was to create a network of student researchers that would be trained by the POLITIS team on issues relating to EU immigration, intercultural dialogue, civic participation and interviewing techniques in order for them to identify civically active immigrants (preferably from their national group) in their EU country of study and to interview them.
 The aim of the POLITIS summer school was to provide this training and prepare them for their role within the POLITIS project.

 In co-operation with the POLITIS research team from the University of Oldenburg, Germany, the European University Institute of Florence, Italy, and the CCME, Churches’ Commission for Migrants in Europe, ELIAMEP organized the first POLITIS Summer School at the European Cultural Centre of Delphi, Greece between the 12-17th July 2005.
 One of the Summer School’s primary objectives was to concentrate on intercultural communication and to raise awareness of the way stereotypes and institutionalised prejudices alongside cultural background and language may influence the way we communicate and perceive others through a series of practical exercises.